Reading a Balance Sheet

-The above-mentioned items are not exhaustive in nature and there can be more items which can come under these 3 heads.
+The above-mentioned items are not exhaustive in nature and there can be more items that can come under these 3 heads.
 The main purpose is to highlight the key items which can come under them.

 How to Analyze the Balance Sheet?

 #1 – Vertical Analysis Balance Sheet

 In this type of vertical analysis, we look at all the items in the balance sheet as a percentage of total assets.
 This gives a better graphical representation of how our overall asset base looks like.

 #2 – Horizontal Analysis Balance Sheet